 |Move data from temporary tables to the final tables|

-The action moves data from temporary tables which usually store data for the current day only to the final tables where the data resides for the long term.
+The action moves data from temporary tables which store data for 15 minutes only to the final tables where the data resides for the long term.
 The move job runs on the following tables:

-The action rebuilds indices where the fragmentation is greater than 30% on all tables
+The action rebuilds indexes where the fragmentation is greater than 30% on all tables

-The action reorganizes indices where the fragmentation is greater than 5% on all tables
+The action reorganizes indexes where the fragmentation is greater than 5% on all tables

 Reviewing and monitoring job execution